trustedanalytics/scoring-engine/README.md

 If you need to perform transformations on the incoming data you wish to score, use the scoring-pipelines instead of the scoring-engine.
 The scoring-pipelines perform supported data transformations and automatically submit the output to the scoring engine.
 The repo for the scoring-pipelines is https://github.com/trustedanalytics/scoring-pipelines.

+#Scoring Engine support for revised models

+The Scoring Engine allows a revised model of the same type and using the same I/O parameters to be seamlessly updated, without needing to redeploy the Scoring Engine.
+It also supports forcing the use of a revised model that may be incompatible with the previous revision.
+Details are [provided below] (https://github.com/trustedanalytics/scoring-engine#model-revision).

 #Creating a scoring engine instance

 >These steps assume you already have a model in MAR format and have the URI to that model.